MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/keyboard-interactions.md

 **NOTE** The UWP focus visual is not the same as the Narrator focus rectangle.

-### Tab stops <a name="tab-stops">
+### Tab stops

 To use a control (including navigation elements) with the keyboard, the control must have focus.
 One way for a control to receive keyboard focus is to make it accessible through tab navigation by identifying it as a tab stop in your application's tab order.

-For a control to be included in the tab order, the [**IsEnabled**](https://msdn.microsoft.com/library/windows/apps/br209419) property must be set to **true** and the [**IsTabStop**](https://msdn.microsoft.com/library/windows/apps/br209422) property must be set to **true.**
+For a control to be included in the tab order, the [IsEnabled](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.control#Windows_UI_Xaml_Controls_Control_IsEnabled) property must be set to **true** and the [IsTabStop](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Control#Windows_UI_Xaml_Controls_Control_IsTabStop) property must be set to **true**.

-To specifically exclude a control from the tab order, set the [**IsTabStop**](https://msdn.microsoft.com/library/windows/apps/br209422) property to **false.**
+To specifically exclude a control from the tab order, set the [IsTabStop](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Control#Windows_UI_Xaml_Controls_Control_IsTabStop) property to **false**.

 By default, tab order reflects the order in which UI elements are created.
 For example, if a `StackPanel` contains a `Button`, a `Checkbox`, and a `TextBox`, tab order is `Button`, `Checkbox`, and `TextBox`.

-You can override the default tab order by setting the [**TabIndex**](https://msdn.microsoft.com/library/windows/apps/br209461) property.
+You can override the default tab order by setting the [TabIndex](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Control#Windows_UI_Xaml_Controls_Control_TabIndex) property.

 #### Tab order should be logical and predictable

 A well-designed keyboard navigation model, using a logical and predictable tab order, makes your app more intuitive and helps users explore, discover, and access functionality more efficiently and effectively.

-All interactive controls should have tab stops (unless they are in a [group](#control-group)), while non-interactive controls, such as `labels`, should not.
+All interactive controls should have tab stops (unless they are in a [group](#control-group)), while non-interactive controls, such as labels, should not.

-Avoid tab order that make the focus jump around in your application.
-For example, a list of controls in a form-like UI should have a tab order that flows top to bottom and left to right.
+Avoid a custom tab order that makes the focus jump around in your application.
+For example, a list of controls in a form should have a tab order that flows from top to bottom and left to right (depending on locale).

-See [Keyboard accessibility](../accessibility/keyboard-accessibility.md) page for more details about customizing tab stops.
+See [Keyboard accessibility](../accessibility/keyboard-accessibility.md) for more details about customizing tab stops.

 #### Try to coordinate tab order and visual order